Cem Bölükbaşı: 2022 season

 Bölükbasi driving the Dallara F2 2018 during the 2022 Spielberg Formula 2 round.

 For round 1 in Bahrain, Bölükbaşı qualified 20th in his first Formula 2 qualifying session.
 During the sprint race, he gained two positions at the start.
 He later overtook two more cars and finished in 14th, also ahead of Marcus Armstrong and Theo Pourchaire, both of whom retired from the race.
 In the feature race, Bölükbaşı gained one position at the start and was in 19th place.
-He pit early on lap 9 and set the fastest lap multiple times.
+He pitted early on lap 9 and set the fastest lap multiple times.
 He was running as high as 12th at one point with the undercut, but he was passed by drivers on fresher tyres.
 Following a late-race crash, Bölükbaşı made a pitstop under the safety car, and two other drivers having issues in the pitlane helped him to get back up into 12th.
 On the restart however, Bölükbaşı spun and ended the race in 15th position.
 During the practice session of round 2 in Jeddah, Bölükbaşı crashed into the barrier.
 He was hospitalized for routine checks, which resulted in him missing qualifying.
 It was later determined that he had suffered from a concussion, and was declared unfit to race.
 Charouz withdrew him from the event.
 During the first day of the in-season Formula 2 test in Circuit de Barcelona, Bölükbaşı crashed into a concrete wall.
 He missed the rest of testing and flew back to Turkey, where it was revealed that he had a broken rib.
 He was replaced by David Beckmann for the next round in Imola.

 Bölükbaşı returned to racing in the Barcelona round.
 He qualified in 21st place.
 In the sprint race, Bölükbaşı gained five positions on the first lap and got up into 16th, but dropped down to 18th place as the race went on.
 In the feature race, Bölükbaşı again had a good first lap and gained seven positions.
 Following contact between Jehan Daruvala and Ayumu Iwasa, he got up into 12th.
 He came into the pits after the safety car for a tyre change but had a slow pitstop, finishing the race in 20th place.
 In the Monaco round, Bölükbaşı qualified 21st originally, but started the sprint race in 18th.
 He gained 6 positions in the first lap.
 He had a small contact with Richard Verschoor later in the race, but managed to finish in 12th.
 He was due to start in 20th in the feature race, but Roy Nissany and Liam Lawson stalling on the grid on the formation lap promoted him to 18th.
 He gained two more positions in lap 1.
 He was later overtaken by Verschoor, which dropped him to 17th.
 After some drivers pitted, Bölükbaşı got into 10th.
 He pitted under the safety car caused by Amaury Cordeel and came out in 15th.
 Following several retirements after the safety car, Bölükbaşı finished the race 11th.